 October and November months carry crisp air filled with flavours as the first dawn frosts deliver seasonal berries like cranberries and partridgeberries.
 Head out on one of the province's 300 hiking and walking trails and you'll be sure to come out with a full belly and a bucketful of berries.

 The vibrancy of fall transcends the community of Trinity: here you'll find no shortage of things to do in the area during a fall visit.
-The Bonavista peninsula plays host to world class hiking trails, a craft brewery, and many great restaurants.
+Autumn brings a variety of whales to the area as the Bonavista Peninsula plays host to world class hiking trails, a craft brewery, and many great restaurants.
 Enjoy the scenic route on your road trip as the bright reds of dogberries line the towns' quaint roads.

 The province's 29,000 km of coastline features the greens and blues of the crashing ocean surf year-round, but the fall offers a spectrum of shades that add another dimension to an already photo-worthy landscape.
 While the East Coast Trail is mostly lined with evergreens, you will still find bursts of colour along the coastline, with pops of red poking out from a soft carpet of vivid yellow moss.
 Fall can also be a great time of year to take a boat tour to view fantastic coastal colour-laden scenery you won't get any other time of the year.